 Are you looking for the moon and not finding it?
 That’s because the moon is now in a waning gibbous phase: less than full but more than half-lighted.
-It’s rising later at night and appearing in the predawn sky.
-Last quarter moon will come on May 19, 2017 at 00:33 UTC.
-(Translate to your time zone here).
-For time zones in the Americas, Europe and Africa, watch for the last quarter moon on the night of May 18.
+It’s rising later at night and appearing in the predawn sky and in the sky after sunrise.
+Last quarter moon will come on March 9, 2018, at 11:20 UTC; translate to your time zone.

 In fact, in the few days after full moon, you’ll often see the waning gibbous moon in the west in early morning, floating against the pale blue sky.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Where’s the moon?
 Waxing gibbous